josquin-research-project/jrp-scores/README.md

 <code>humcat jrp://Jos2721</code>

-The kernScores downloading method is typically only useful for downloading an entire set of composer's works.
+Since it requires the entire filename for individual files, the kernScores downloading method is instead mostly useful for downloading an entire set of composer's works.
 Try the following humextra command to download all of the works for Ockeghem:

 <code>mkdir Ock; cd Ock; humsplit h://jrp/Ock</code>